RECursion-NITD/RECursionNITD-Frontend/README.md

 - /utils : all other stuff constants , data , routes , roles etc

 <strong>Focus should be on code quality and highly maintainable code</strong>

-# TODOS

-- ~~after logged in , if user tries to access /login redirect to homepage~~
-- BACKEND : new refresh token isnt generated , so old token is used. ??
-- navigate user to page(-1) after login [ currently redirects to home]
-- Ui ! :'